 The tiny newsmagazine Quick published a weekly news quiz called Quick as a Flash.
 It's unknown how much the two had in common, though the magazine quiz page did mention the date and time of the radio show.
 Even in the era of big money radio jackpots running into the tens of thousands of dollars, Quick as a Flash was always played for meager prizes, relying on the musical and dramatic entertainment for its popularity.

-Parts of two Quick As A Flash episodes survive today.
+We only know of a single complete episode that survives today.
+You can hear it below.
+Parts of two other Quick As A Flash episodes survive today.
 One is a ten minute excerpt from a 1948 game hosted by Ken Roberts.
 The other is the first fifteen minutes of one of Bill's episodes from May 23, 1951.
 Both feature Bret Morrison as The Shadow.

 Bill also hosted the 1953 pilot for the streamlined television version of this series, but did not host the brief series that followed.
 His pilot episode survives today (with guest stars Boris Karloff and Wendy Barrie) but the series itself appears to be lost.

 In a 1980 interview with People Magazine, CNN legend Larry King says that as a youth, he was a contestant on Quick as a Flash.

 A full episode of Quick as a Flash!

 CBS 1947-50, NBC 1950-57

 Strike It Rich was a long-running success on radio and television.
 Described as a charity show masked as a quiz, it featured downtrodden contestants answering a series of questions for a cash payoff, or for a much needed prize.
 Even if the players failed, donations were called in on the "heartline", making sure no one went home broke.